Chat with us, powered by LiveChat

 Everyone under the chain of responsibility must ensure that these laws are not broken.
 Any person under the chain can be held liable for an offence committed under the law.

-If an individual is convicted for a heavy vehicle offence, the offence will show up as a disclosable court outcome (DCO) on a police check.
+If an individual is convicted for a heavy vehicle offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 What is the Chain of Responsibility?